samsuh/2026-journal/README.md

 - SpotLight
 - RectAreaLight

 Positioning lights is hard because you cannot see the light itself, only the effect the light has on stuff in the scene.
-LightHelper `const hemisphereLightHelper = new THREE.HemisphereLightHelper(hemisphereLight, 0.2)` (add the light object and a size) will add a little prism-looking object wireframe into the scene to visualize the light source. `DirectionalLightHelper` will give a plane with a vector to show the source and direction of the directional light.
+LightHelper `const hemisphereLightHelper = new THREE.HemisphereLightHelper(hemisphereLight, 0.2)` (add the light object and a size) will add a little prism-looking object wireframe into the scene to visualize the light source. `DirectionalLightHelper` will give a plane with a vector to show the source and direction of the directional light. `RectAreaLightHelper` has to be imported differently.
+Once youre happy with the lights in the scene, you can remove the Helpers.

 ## 2/23/26 - Monday
 Goals for today: